24th Avenue Bike Lanes Project

 Community Engagement

-Final decisions about 24th Avenue have not yet been made.
-Staff are actively engaging residents, businesses owners, and the broader community about the project.
+Staff actively engaged residents, businesses owners, and the broader community about making changes to 24th Avenue in fall 2024 and winter 2024-2025.
 A survey ran for about two months and closed on December 20th with 1,030 responses.
 Staff also hosted a Community Meeting where 70 community members were able to discuss the project.
-Many questions were raised during the Community Meeting, so staff have put together a Question and Answer document that responds to questions heard during the meeting.
-Please take the time to review the document.
-If you have additional questions or comments, please reach out to Catherine Rohan, Transportation Planner, at crohan@eugene-or.gov.
+Many questions were raised during the Community Meeting, so staff put together a Question and Answer document that responds to questions heard during the meeting.

 Timeline